AjayTomar3342/MSR-Assignment-3/README.md

 ## Data Flow

-The scraped data flows as per the below methodology
+The scraped data flows as per the below methodology.
+Sample data flow of Guava Repository is depicted below.

 <img src="Data/DataFlow.png">